shyrwinsia/dcydr/README.md

 ### No more indecision

-Choosr helps victims of paralysis analysis by picking a random choice from a list that you customize.
-You can add as many as you like for every situation and choose icons to match your list.
+Choosr helps victims of paralysis analysis by picking a random choice from a list that you can customize.
+You may add as many choices as you like for each list and choose icons to match it.

 ![Screen 1](img/screen1.png)

 ### Fit for every situation

-When picking for specific occasions, you can also restrict Choosr by disabling some choices.
-No need remove and enter them back again.
+When picking for specific occasions, like maybe its a Sunday and some of your favorite restaurants in the list are closed.
+You can restrict Choosr by disabling some choices.
+No need remove and add them back again.

 ![Screen 3](img/screen3.png)

-### Free yourself

-Deciding takes a lot of mental effort.
-So don't waste those brain power deciding on those small mundane things.
-Save them for your bigger decisions.
-For those other trivial things, let Choosr choose for you.
+### Clean and straightforward interface

+Unlike other randomizing apps, Choosr does not have needless fancy animations, cartoonish graphics or complicated interfaces.
+It decides for you in the simplest and fastest way possible.
+Just press the button.

 ![Screen 2](img/screen2.png)

+### Save them brain juices

+Decisions, no matter how small, take mental effort.
+Studies have repeatedly shown that we humans have very limited amounts of it.
+So don't waste brain power deciding on those small mundane things.
+Save them for your bigger decisions!
+For your other trivial decisions, let Choosr choose for you.

 ## Get it

 - [Android Play Store]()
 - [iOS App Store]()

+## Disclaimer

+I am not liable for any disastrous consequences that may have resulted from the suggestions of the app.

-## Side Note
+## Notes

-Just a side-project so its not perfect.
+Just a side-project so it's not perfect.
 It's free (as in free lunch and free speech) so don't complain.

-Built with Flutter.

 ## Uses

+- Flutter
 - Material Design
 - Icons: Font Awesome
 - Font: Raleway